ilo-bst/Fault-Tolerant-Control/README.md

 ## Problem Statement
 This section delves into the specifics of the challenge tackled during the project.
 It provides context, outlines the objectives, and discusses the significance of the problem.

+This project aims to implement and evaluate fault-tolerant control strategies for dynamic systems.
+The goal is to ensure system reliability and robustness in the presence of faults.

 ### Subsection (if any)
 Subsections may be added to further break down the problem, provide background information, or elaborate on specific aspects that are crucial to understanding the project's scope.